336.0 to 252.3 MYA

 Catalog Number: CG-0155

 This tiny late Paleozoic gastropod is most likely identified as Strobeus brevis.
-Measuring somewhere between four and five millimeters, this snail would be difficult to spot if you were not looking for it.
-This makes identifying it slightly more difficult, with small morphology to compare.
-Its spire does have a very sharp appearance to the naked eye, which is surprising as structures this tiny do not always survive.
+Measuring somewhere between four and five millimeters, this snail would be challenging to spot if you were not looking for it.
+This makes identifying it slightly more complicated, with small morphology to compare.
+However, its spire does have a very sharp appearance to the naked eye, which is surprising as structures this tiny do not always survive.
 The species has a very long temporal age range, found in rocks from 336 to 252.3 million years of age.
 But most local species didn’t last forever.
 It was yet another victim of the Permian-Jurassic extinction event that ended the runs of several genera and species found in local late Pennsylvanian rocks.

 Strobeus brevis Photos